-AMIR 1001 Thinking, Learning, and Communicating in Contemporary Society 4-0-4
+AMIR 1001 Thinking, Learning, and Communicating in Contemporary Society

 This course cultivates habits that strengthen critical thinking, reading, and speaking, and fosters an increased understanding of the individual's role and responsibility in the learning process.
 Using interdisciplinary themes and various instructional technologies, students examine and convey the logic of their thinking in writing and oral form.
-Prerequisite: Exit or exemption from Learning Support English.
+Prerequisite: Registration permitted with ENGL 0999 and ENGL 1101 or Exit or exemption from Learning Support English.